Table of Contents

 FLAC is an open-source file format that is fully editable.
 You can use FLAC files for anything you want and in any way that you want.
 In contrast, WAV was patented by Microsoft and is not open-source so you are more limited in its uses.

-However, most audio editing software can convert audio files into various different formats, including WAV files, so you can still do most of what you need with WAVs.
+However, most audio editing software can convert audio files into various formats, including WAV files, so you can still do most of what you need with WAVs.

 Compressed And Uncompressed Formats